mahumz/DataScience_Capstone/README.md

 information provided and can proudly say we have a basic template laid out for ourselves to get an in depth answer provided we get more data of our benefit to work with.

+### Acknowledgements:

+I sourced my code from publicly available data from https://www.zillow.com/research/data/.
+I was able to get venue and rating information from https://developer.foursquare.com/